Your generous support allows us to provide life changing programming to women.

-The growth of the Chizuk Mission to expand beyond trips was in-part due the vision of one of
+The Chizuk Mission's expansion beyond trips was partly due to the vision of one of its

-Chaya saw that the spiritual growth opportunities from this program should not be contained,
+Chaya recognized that the program's spiritual growth opportunities should not be limited to

 To learn more about the "Ein Od Milvado" campaign, click here.

 See the special song from Mordechai Shapiro made in her honor, click here.